 1.4 Key achievements and meeting outputs

+1.4.1 Summary

 Please state/describe/summarize the most important topics which were discussed/handled in your ad-hoc meeting(s).
 Ideally, in less than one page.
+Recommendation: Set a bookmark to the text of this content and insert a cross-reference in Annex B to reference this text.

-1.4.1 Texts for decision
+1.4.2 Texts for decision